genderkit/genderkit/_resources/choosing-gender-service.md

 description: Tips on things to consider when choosing a UK gender clinic
 ---

+### UK gender services

+We have a page with a full [list of UK gender services]({% link _resources/gender-services.md %}) you can use to work out which options are available to you.
+Due to the waits for NHS services, many people opt to be referred to *both* a private and NHS service.

+### Things to consider

 To ensure that you choose an appropriate service, it is important to investigate:

 {% include checklist checklist="genderservices" %}